sneha-balamurali/fpga/introduction/red_pitaya.md

     - The 50 MHz cutoff ensures only valid signals enter the ADC.

 - **SMA Connectors:**
-  -  The gold metal connectors you see in figure 1 and 3.
+  -  The gold metal connectors you see in figure 1.
 They are a type of coaxial connectors (carries signals inside a shielded cable).

+- **[SMA connector] → [Range setting circuit (jumpers)] → [Low-pass filter] → [ADC chip]**

+### Outputs (OUT1, OUT2):
+- **2x DAC 14-bit@125 MHz [^2]:**
+    - The Red Pitaya has two **14-bit Digital-to-Analogue Converters (DACs)** running at **125 MS/s**.

+- **Low-Pass Filter (~50 MHz):**
+    - A DAC generates signals by updating the output voltage at discrete steps (every 8 ns at 125 MS/s) which won't produce a perfectly smooth waveform.
+    - If you tell it to generate a 10 MHz sine wave, what you actually get is a staircase approximation of that sine wave which contains the low frequency component (the 10 MHz sine) and lots of unwanted high-frequency componenets.
+    - The ~50 MHz low-pass filter after the DAC blocks the high-frequency componenets and ensures the output is a clean analogue signal.

+- **SMA Connectors:**
-  - They have a **50Ω characteristic impedance**.
+  -  OUT1 and OUT2 are impedance matched to **50Ω characteristic impedance** [^2].
 Ensure that everything connected to the Red Pitaya is impedance matched.
 If there is a mismatch (generator 50Ω -> cable 50Ω -> oscilloscope at 1 MHz):
     - Part of the wave is absorbed
     - Part will be reflected back down the line
     - This causes ringing, standing waves and wrong amplitudes on your oscilloscope